b-cros/cro_using_data_analysis_project/README.md

 # cro_using_data_analysis_project
-AI immersive Bootcamp final project: Conversion Rate Optimization Using Data Analysis As a marketer I want to solve a really common issue for any company that does digital marketing advertising: the conversion rate optimization.
+AI immersive Bootcamp final project: Conversion Rate Optimization Using Data Analysis.
+As a marketer I want to solve a really common issue for any company that does digital marketing advertising: the conversion rate optimization.
 Using a dataset of a Brazilian marketplace, the analysis has 3 KPI's:
 Where: to find out where the best sellers are, which delivery timing.